richardcsuwandi/richardcsuwandi.github.io/_posts/2020-07-31 chinese-calligraphy-classifier.md

 Here’s how I did it:
 ![Scraping](https://github.com/richardcsuwandi/chinese-calligraphy-classifier/blob/master/images/scraping.png?raw=true)

-- I search the images on Google Images and use this keyword format (style + “字帖網格") to get the most relevant results.
+- I searched the images on Google Images and used this keyword format (style + “字帖網格") to get the most relevant results.
-- I use this [JavaScript code](https://gist.github.com/richardcsuwandi/ca7387d01407366b5b62d9b364e07765) to retrieve the URLs of each of the images.
+- I used this [JavaScript code](https://gist.github.com/richardcsuwandi/ca7387d01407366b5b62d9b364e07765) to retrieve the URLs of each of the images.
 - I downloaded the images using fast.ai’s [download_images function](https://gist.github.com/richardcsuwandi/88281f8a006290e947483b8a8103fca4)
 - Alternatively, I tried using this [snippet](https://gist.github.com/richardcsuwandi/f006b144801e2b5b2aef77ef3166d870) to automatically download the images from Baidu Images.